jcardtel/user-feedback/README.md

 2. **Reviewing Feedback via Project Boards**:
    - Access the feedback board through the "Projects" tab in this repository.
-   - You can filter the board by your extension’s label to see all associated feedback in one place.
+   - Filter the board by your extension’s label to see all associated feedback in one place.
-   - You can use GitHub Projects to manage and track the status of each feedback issue.
-   - Make sure to regularly review and update the board to make sure feedback is resolved in a timely manner.
+   - You can use this Project board to manage and track the status of each feedback issue.
+Make sure to regularly review and update the board to make sure feedback is resolved in a timely manner.

 3. **Responding to Feedback**:
    - Engage with users by commenting on issues.
    - Keep the discussion constructive and focused on resolving or addressing the feedback.
-   - Once feedback has been addressed, you can close the issue.
+   - Once feedback has been addressed you can close the issue.

 ---